Adapted from Daley and Balson, 1999.

 The Aldeburgh Member, occurring only in the northern part of the main Coralline Crag outcrop, comprises bryozoan-rich skeletal sands and is up to 13m thick.
 Small scale cross bedding may be developed but the sets are less well-defined and considerably smaller than those present in the Sudbourne Member with which the Aldeburgh Member may at least in part be the lateral equivalent.
 Globose colonies of the large cyclostome bryozoans Meandropora aurantium, M. tubipora and Blumenbachium glososum are particularly common in the Aldeburgh Member.

-Below is a list of Coralline Crag localities, shown on the map opposite.
+Below is a list of Coralline Crag localities, shown on the map below.
 Please follow the links for more information.

 - Ramsholt Cliff (images)